 Food Availability (Per Capita) Data System

-The ERS Food Availability (Per Capita) Data System (FADS) includes three distinct but related data series on food and nutrient availability for consumption.
+The ERS Food Availability (Per Capita) Data System (FADS) includes three distinct but related data series on food and nutrient availability for consumption: food availability data, loss-adjusted food availability data, and nutrient availability data.
 The data serve as proxies for actual consumption at the national level.
-Food availability data provide estimates through 2016 for most commodities and through 2017 for citrus fruits, grains, and vegetables; this series serves as the foundation for the other two series.
-Loss-adjusted food availability data (LAFA) are also provided through 2016 for most products, with citrus fruits updated through 2017.
-This second series is considered preliminary because the underlying food loss assumptions and estimates require further improvement.
-Nutrient availability data are no longer updated by USDA's Center for Nutrition Policy and Promotion (CNPP); ERS provides this data series through 2010 in archived tables.
+The food availability data series serves as the foundation for the other two series.
+Loss-adjusted food availability data (LAFA) are derived from food availability data by adjusting for food spoilage, plate waste, and other losses to more closely approximate actual consumption.
+This second data series is considered preliminary because the underlying food loss assumptions and estimates require further improvement.
+The nutrient availability data series calculates the daily food energy and 27 nutrients/dietary components of the U.S. food supply.
+This third series is no longer updated by USDA's Center for Nutrition Policy and Promotion (CNPP); ERS provides archived tables of this data series through 2010.
 Documentation is available for each of the three data series.

 The food availability data include estimates for over 200 commodities, including individual fruits, vegetables, grains, added sugars & sweeteners, dairy products, nuts, meat, poultry, and seafood.
 Due to the discontinuation of the Census Bureau's Current Industrial Reports (CIR) in 2011, data for added fats & oils (except butter), durum flour, and candy & other confectionery products are no longer available.
 Because of this data limitation, certain summary estimates—such as per capita daily amounts of calories, food pattern equivalents (or servings), and food loss at the retail and consumer levels in the United States—cannot be calculated beyond 2010.
 See the Food Availability Documentation for more information.